A research project to support the mental health of farmers and crofters.

 We will test the impact of the support you receive and will ask for feedback about what works well, or what hasn’t been so helpful.
 We hope that, as well as helping us learn how best to benefit the farming community, those who take part will also benefit personally.

 You can download the information sheet and consent form.
-For more information and to get in touch you can use the contact form below, text or phone 07871 062 471, or write to Kate Stephen, Scotland’s Rural College, An Lochran, Inverness IV2 5NA.
+For more information and to get in touch you can use the contact form below, text or phone 07871 062 471, or write to Kate Lamont, Scotland’s Rural College, An Lochran, Inverness IV2 5NA.

 The research will explore which interventions can best support the mental health and wellbeing of people in Scotland’s farming and crofting communities.
 Led by the University of Stirling and SRUC, the study will explore the preferences of farming and crofting people and at the same time establish their views, up-take and acceptability of two possible interventions.

 One part of the research will deliver emotional and social support – including financial advice – and the other will be an online psychological therapy, which has been specifically developed for the farming and crofting community.